metabase/metabase/docs/permissions/data-sandboxes-draft.md

 ### SQL editor

-Sandboxed groups with permission to create SQL questions will be able to query the Email column from the Accounts table.
-See [Preventing permissions conflicts](#preventing-data-sandboxing-permissions-conflicts).
+Groups with permission to use the SQL editor cannot be sandboxed, so they will always be able to see and use the Email column from the Accounts table.

 ## Preventing data sandboxing permissions conflicts